Fix the economy, fix the climate | Summit 2021

-This session was live-streamed as part of the Ellen MacArthur Foundation’s Summit21 event on the 9th June 2021.
+This session was streamed as part of the Ellen MacArthur Foundation’s Summit 21 event, held on the 8th June 2021.

 Wolfgang Blau, former Global COO at Condé Nast, now Visiting Research Fellow at Oxford University and Foundation Trustee, is in conversation with Dame Ellen MacArthur to answer the question ‘what if we optimised to grow ecosystem value?’